-Under Jacobsen’s baton, The Knights have an extensive recording collection that includes Azul, with cellist Yo-Yo Ma, and the ground beneath our feet, on Warner Classics; Grammy nominated Prokofiev Violin Concerto No. 2 with Gil Shaham on Canary; three albums for Sony Classical — Jan Vogler and The Knights Experience: Live from New York, and all-Beethoven album, and New Worlds; and the “smartly programmed” (NPR) A Second in Silence on the Ancalagon label.
+Under Jacobsen’s baton, The Knights have developed an extensive recording collection, which includes the critically acclaimed albums Azul, with longtime collaborator Yo-Yo Ma, as well as the Prokofiev Concerto in the Grammy-nominated Gil Shaham album 1930s Violin Concertos.
+The Knights issued three albums for Sony Classical including Jan Vogler and The Knights Experience: Live from New York; New Worlds, and an all-Beethoven album, as well as the “smartly programmed” (National Public Radio) A Second in Silence on the Ancalagon label.
+Jacobsen’s first release on Warner Classics was the ground beneath our feet.
 We Are The Knights, a documentary film produced by Thirteen/WNET, premiered in September 2011.

 A dedicated chamber musician, Jacobsen is a member of Yo-Yo Ma’s Silk Road Ensemble, participating in residencies and performances at the Hollywood Bowl, Carnegie Hall, and across the U.S., Central Asia, Middle East, Far East, and Europe.
 In addition, as a founding member of the string quartet Brooklyn Rider – dubbed “one of the wonders of contemporary music” (Los Angeles Times) – he has taken part in a wealth of world premieres and toured extensively in North America, Europe, and Asia, and is credited with helping to ensure “the future of classical music in America” (Los Angeles Times).